Audax, Managing Director

 Jennifer has been working in higher education for more than 25 years, at colleges and universities on both coasts.
 She has a BA in English and Political Science from Muhlenberg College and an M.Ed in Higher Education and Student Affairs Administration from the University of Vermont.
 She has used her experiences in admissions, orientation, residence life, student activities, and career development to help first-generation college-bound students through the challenges of the college admissions process and to navigate the universities they attend.
 One of her proudest moments is founding the Champions Program for youth and alumni of foster care at the University of Washington.
 In her spare time, Jennifer is working on her doctoral degree, trying to get on her bicycle as often as possible, and learning how to podcast.
 She lives in Dedham with her wife and two dogs.

-K&L Gates, Associate Attorney
+K&L Gates, Senior Associate Attorney

 Eduporium, Operations Manager

-A founding member of The Wily Network Board of Directors, Rich joined TWN through Babson’s career services office as an intern after hearing Judi’s vision for the organization.
+A founding member of the Wily Network Board of Directors, Rich joined Wily through Babson’s career services office as an intern after hearing Judi’s vision for the organization.
 Although Rich did not go through the foster care system himself, he is able to relate to some of the difficulties that foster students face through his own experiences growing up.
-He jumped on board with TWN to help make a difference in the lives of these students.
-Professionally, Rich is currently the Operations Manager at Eduporium, an online reseller of innovative educational technologies for STEM, STEAM, and maker education.
+He jumped on board with Wily to help make a difference in the lives of these students.
+Rich is currently Operations Manager at Eduporium, an online reseller of innovative educational technologies for STEM, STEAM, and maker education.
 On the side, Rich has been a college prep coach for the past 10+ years through his company, RZ Tutor, and has worked with hundreds of students on improving their standardized testing and college applications.
 Rich has a BS in Business Administration from Boston University’s Questrom School of Management and a MBA from Babson College F.W.
 Olin Graduate School of Business.